npanis/BEFinal-Capstone-WeLoveMovies-solution/README.md

   -  Write database queries to complete CRUD routes in an Express server.
   -  Return joined and nested data with Knex.
   -  Write database migrations using Knex's migration tools.
   -  Deploy your backend server to a cloud service.
 It's not necessary to deploy the frontend.
-While   -   -  deploying the frontend is recommended, it is optional and will not be graded.

 ## Routes

 The following routes and methods are available: